Photometry with XGA

 [12392.
 12392.] xmm_sky

-We can also actually define an Astropy quantity in XMM’s sky units, by dint of a custom unit defined in the XGA utils file (I imported it at the top of this tutorial).
+We can also actually define an Astropy quantity in XMM’s sky units, by dint of a custom unit defined in the XGA utils file (this is imported at the top of this tutorial).
 Please be aware that the Astropy module is not aware of this custom unit, so defining a quantity with a string representation of the unit will not work:

 [25]: